-Approximately 35 percent of the total County population, or 1,460 people (OFM 2018), reside in the unincorporated area of Columbia County.
+Approximately 35% of the total County population, or 1,460 people1, reside in the unincorporated area of Columbia County.
 The average share of the population by the City of Dayton in the last decade is 62% of the total county population.
 The average share of the Town of Starbuck is 3.17%.
 Based on this and the expected slight growth increase, the projected County population in 2038 is expected to be 1,440.